jfsamper/glicko-db/FUTURE_FEATURES.md

 - Browser compatibility for older clients without `requestSubmit` is preserved.
 - Search, sorting, and filtering behavior is now consistent across player, match, and tournament lists with page-state preservation for pagination.
 - Backup restore now re-runs migrations, rebuilds the FTS5 search index, and restricts recovery candidates to managed backups plus the designated `.bak` fallback.
+- The public SGF library is available with metadata, public viewing and download, role-gated match linking, administrator-only deletion, stale-link self-healing, and SGF preservation across match deletion and database restore.
 - Imported OpenGotha BYEs are persisted with participant history so pairing does not duplicate a BYE for a player who has already received one.
 - OpenGotha metadata and match records are returned through typed `GothaTournamentPayload`, `GothaPlayer`, and `GothaMatch` dataclasses while preserving legacy mapping access for existing import consumers.
 - Standings positions remain unique and sequential with deterministic tiebreak resolution.